 Save the Children UK also use clear and inspiring headings (write a child’s smile into your will) and use bold to highlight important words.
 They use beautiful pictures of smiling children to reinforce their words.
 Their writing is confident, concise and persuasive (make a lasting difference, your kindness).

-Campaigns like Remember a Charity week help to promote legacy fundraising.
-Many charities reinforce this message in their copy.
-They show that remembering a charity is something that everyone can do.
+Events like Remember a Charity week help to promote legacy fundraising.
+Many charities use the event to reinforce their ask, showing that remembering a charity is a normal action that everyone can do.

 The Migraine Trust makes a clear statement which makes leaving a legacy accessible – “a gift of just 1% will make a real difference to supporting our charitable work”.
-This is a clearer way of what they were saying in 2013.
+This is a clearer way of what they were saying in 2013 (see below).

 Since 2013, many more legacy pages include videos.
 Take a look at this personal message from a supporter on Prisoners Abroad.
 Or this slick video from ActionAid showing Mrs Harben’s legacy.
 Or this simple beautiful video from RSPB.
 Or this speaking from the heart story from Glenys who supports the Alzheimer’s Society.